YawarGuguma/color-probability-maps/README.md

 ## Licences

-The combined repository, model integration and checkpoints are distributed under AGPL-3.0.
+The combined repository, model integration and checkpoints are under AGPL-3.0.
 Ultralytics also offers an enterprise licence.
 See `LICENSE` and `THIRD_PARTY_NOTICES.md`.

 The standalone `cr_probability.py` and `fuzzy_rules.py` components are